CammiePone/Planning-Docs/Cammies-Combat-Tweaks.md

 ## Enchantments
 - [x] Mending can be turned into Unbreakable if the Player shift + right clicks a Tier 4 Beacon with a tool
-- [x] Thorns no longer causes knockback on those hurt by it
+- [x] Thorns no longer causes knockback to those hurt by it

 ## Config
 - [ ] Mending requirement for Unbreakable tools can be disabled via config